Tarakan: World War II

-Japan had captured the Miri oil field in December, and captured oil fields and refineries at Balikpapan in January, Sumatra in February, and Java in March.
-Oil technicians accompanied the invading troops to maintain production at captured facilities.
-A team of one thousand additional petroleum engineers and technicians sailed from Japan aboard the Taiyo Maru, but nearly 800 drowned when the ship was sunk southwest of Kyushu by the USS Grenadier on 8 May 1942.
-Despite this loss, Tarakan crude oil (mixed with lesser quantities of Manchurian oil shale distillates) became the primary feedstock for Japanese diesel fuel in 1942, while reserve supplies of California crude oil remained the primary feedstock for Japanese gasoline and residual fuels until 1943.
+Japan had captured the Miri oil-field in Sarawak in December 1941, and captured oil-fields and refineries at Balikpapan in Dutch Borneo in January 1942, Sumatra in February, and Java in March.
+Oil technicians accompanied the invading Japanese troops to maintain production at captured facilities.
+A team of one thousand additional petroleum engineers and technicians sailed from Japan aboard the Taiyo Maru, but nearly 800 drowned when USS Grenadier sunk the Taiyo Maru southwest of Kyushu on 8 May 1942.
+Despite this loss, Tarakan crude oil (mixed with lesser quantities of Manchurian oil-shale distillates) became the primary feedstock for Japanese diesel fuel in 1942, while reserve supplies of California crude oil remained the primary feedstock for Japanese gasoline and residual fuels until 1943.

-Tarakan became a Japanese strategic air base from which further attacks could be launched following the Dutch surrender.
+Tarakan became a Japanese strategic air-base from which further attacks could be launched following the Dutch surrender.
 Tarakan's inhabitants suffered under Japan's occupation.
-The large number of Japanese troops stationed on the island led to food shortages and many civilians suffered from malnutrition.
+The large number of Japanese troops stationed on the island led to food-shortages and many civilians suffered from malnutrition.
 During the occupation, the Japanese transported some 600 labourers to Tarakan from Java.
 The Japanese also forced an estimated 300 Javanese women to work as "comfort women".